realA10001986/VSR/README.md

 As long as the VSR is unconfigured, it creates its own WiFi network named "VSR-AP".
 This mode of operation is called "Access point mode", or "AP-mode".

 It is ok to leave it in AP-mode, predominantly if used stand-alone.
-(To operate your VSR in AP-mode, do not configure a WiFi network as described below, or click on "Erase WiFi config" on the Config Portal's main page.)
+(To operate your VSR in AP-mode, do not configure a WiFi network as described below, or click on "Forget saved WiFi network" on the Config Portal's "WiFi Configuration" page.)

 >Please do not leave computers/hand helds permanently connected to the VSR's AP.
 These devices might think they are connected to the internet and therefore hammer your VSR with DNS and HTTP requests which might lead to packet loss and disruptions.